GLOSSARY OF TERMS

 The largest facet of the diamond, a table is the flat surface on the top of the stone, resembling a ‘table’.

 A name coined by Tiffany & Co. for one of the most beautiful stones found in recent history.
-Tanzanite is a blue stone and its discovery goes back only to 1967 when a Masai tribesman discovered the crystal in Northern Tanzania, Eastern Africa.
+Tanzanite is a violetish blue stone that was discovered in 1967 when a Masai tribesman discovered the crystal in Northern Tanzania, Eastern Africa.
 Read more

 A setting whereby a gemstone is held in place by pressure rather than by other types of mounting such as prongs or bezel.